Can You Set A Minimum Purchase Amount For Credit & Debit Card Payments?

 (3) NO RESTRICTIONS ON SETTING TRANSACTION MINIMUMS OR MAXIMUMS.–A payment card network shall not, directly or through any agent, processor, or licensed member of the network, by contract, requirement, condition, penalty, or otherwise, inhibit the ability of any person to set a minimum or maximum dollar value for the acceptance by that person of any form of payment.

 In other words, the Federal government has effectively overruled the previous contractual limitations imposed by the credit card associations.
 Merchants are now free to set a minimum purchase requirement if they want to.
-However, their ability to do so is not unlimited.
-A separate provision in the Durbin Amendment authorizes the Federal Reserve to define the highest allowable minimum purchase requirement that may be imposed, and they can change this limit from time to time if they see fit.
 As of this writing, the highest allowable minimum purchase requirement that merchants can set is $10.00.
 You’re free to set a lower requirement if you want to, but you cannot set a limit above this amount.

 With few exceptions, the general rule is that you cannot impose a minimum purchase requirement for debit card transactions.
-Why not?
-Well, the Durbin Amendment also placed some strict limits on the interchange fees (and PIN debit network fees) that banks could charge for processing debit transactions.
-However, the Amendment doesn’t prohibit the credit card associations from imposing their own restrictions on minimum purchases the way it does for credit cards.
-Naturally, the card networks responded to this change in the law by immediately strengthening their prohibitions against minimum purchase requirements for debit cards.
-While this might seem unfair to merchants, realize that the new limits on debit card processing fees cut deeply into the card networks’ revenue.
-Being able to prevent merchants from imposing minimum purchase requirements has the effect of partially compensating the card networks for this loss of income.
+The Amendment doesn’t prohibit the debit card associations from imposing their own restrictions on minimum purchases the way it does for credit cards.
+As you might expect, the card networks responded to this change in the law by immediately strengthening their prohibitions against minimum purchase requirements for debit cards.

 If you’re paying the same processing rates for both debit and credit card transactions, can you still impose a minimum purchase requirement that applies to both types of transactions?
 You would certainly be justified in doing so since you’re paying an artificially high amount for accepting debit cards.
 The answer is that it will depend on your processing agreements with the major credit card associations and your contract with your merchant account provider.
 We recommend that you refer to those documents before setting a minimum purchase requirement.
 You might also consider imposing a minimum purchase requirement that only applies to credit card transactions, especially if you’re paying fair market rates for debit card transactions through your processor.